kneo/indi-bresserexos2/README.md

 ## Known Issues
 - When connected, the Mount controller does not send status reports, automatically.
 You need to manually issue a "stop"/"park" command, for now!
 - The build system may not be configurated well enough, for wide integration.
+- Manual Slewing from a PC does not work.
+- Tracking modes can not be set.
+- KStars only updates location but not the time.